reinout/servomover/README.rst

 signal.
 The hp0 ("stop) state is the default when the signal is in rest. hp1 or hp2 are deliberately switched.
 Advantage of steering a signal with an arduino!

+**TODO**: perhaps I need to adjust the wording.
+"Button" might not be the best name as it suggest a push button that sends a pulse.